MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 ++++++++++++++++++

-If the UART output is not available, use another method to signal that the heart beat task is running (e.g. blink a LED, use SystemView).
+If the UART output is not available, use another method to signal that the heartbeat task is running (e.g. blink a LED, use SystemView).

 .. _tutorial_debug_use_case_2:

 Use Case 2: Debugging A Hardfault
 ---------------------------------

-When the application crashes it can be the result of an hardfault triggered by the MCU.
+When the application crashes, it can be the consequence of an hardfault triggered by the MCU.

-The next sections explain:
+The following sections explain:

-1. What are exceptions, hardfaults and the exception handler.
+1. What are exceptions, hardfaults, and the exception handler.
 2. What to do in case of Memory Corruptions.
 3. What to do when a hardfault occurs.